pirate/chrome-cdp-extension-bridge/README.md

 # MagicCDP

-CDP sucks today.
-It is difficult for agents and humans to use without a library because it was never designed for stateless remote browser automatiion.
+CDP is powerful but it's been stretched to many use-cases beyond its initial audience.
+It is difficult for agents and humans to use without a harness library, because:

 - lacks the ability to use it statelessly without maintaining mappings of sessionIds, targetIds, frameIds, execution context IDs, backendNodeId ownership, and event listeners